Chart Color Schemes

 Employment conditions in Palmerston - South rank among the top 10% of areas assessed nationally

-Palmerston - South has a skilled workforce with essential services sectors well represented.
-Its unemployment rate was 1.1% in the past year, with an estimated employment growth of 2.4%.
+Palmerston - South has a skilled workforce with significant representation in essential services sectors.
+The unemployment rate was 1.1% as of September 2025, lower than Greater Darwin's 3.1%.
+Employment growth over the past year was estimated at 2.4%.

-However, professional & technical services have limited presence at 3.8%, compared to the regional rate of 5.8%.
-Employment opportunities locally may be limited, as indicated by Census data comparing working population and resident population.
-Over the year to September 2025, employment increased by 2.4% while labour force grew by 2.7%, causing unemployment to rise by 0.3 percentage points.
-Greater Darwin recorded employment growth of 1.9%.
-State-level data from 25-Nov shows NT employment contracted by 1.13%, with an unemployment rate of 4.4%, closely matching the national rate of 4.3%.
-National employment forecasts suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Palmerston - South's employment mix, local employment is expected to grow by 6.2% over five years and 13.0% over ten years.
+However, professional & technical services have limited presence, with only 3.8% of employment compared to the regional average of 5.8%.
+Employment opportunities locally may be limited, as suggested by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 2.4%, while labour force increased by 2.7%, causing the unemployment rate to rise by 0.3 percentage points.
+In comparison, Greater Darwin recorded employment growth of 1.9% and a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Palmerston - South.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
+Applying these projections to Palmerston - South's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment